protonx-engineering/vit/README.md

                 [--valid-folder VALID_FOLDER] [--model-folder MODEL_FOLDER]

 optional arguments:
+  -h, --help
+    show this help message and exit

+  --model MODEL
-  -h, --help            show this help message and exit --model MODEL         Type of ViT model, valid option: custom, base, large, huge --classes CLASSES     Number of classes
+    Type of ViT model, valid option: custom, base, large, huge

+  --num-classes CLASSES
+    Number of classes

-  --path-size PATH_SIZE
+  --patch-size PATH_SIZE
-                        Size of image patch --num-heads NUM_HEADS
+    Size of image patch

+  --num-heads NUM_HEADS
+    Number of attention heads

+  --att-size ATT_SIZE
-                        Number of attention heads --att-size ATT_SIZE   Size of each attention head for value --num-layer NUM_LAYER
+    Size of each attention head for value

+  --num-layer NUM_LAYER
+    Number of attention layer

+  --mlp-size MLP_SIZE
-                        Number of attention layer --mlp-size MLP_SIZE   Size of hidden layer in MLP block --lr LR               Learning rate
+    Size of hidden layer in MLP block

+  --lr LR
+    Learning rate

   --batch-size BATCH_SIZE
     Batch size

+  --epochs EPOCHS
-  --epochs EPOCHS       Number of training epoch --image-size IMAGE_SIZE
+    Number of training epoch

+  --image-size IMAGE_SIZE
-                        Size of input image --image-channels IMAGE_CHANNELS
+    Size of input image

+  --image-channels IMAGE_CHANNELS
-                        Number channel of input image --train-folder TRAIN_FOLDER
+    Number channel of input image

+  --train-folder TRAIN_FOLDER
-                        Where training data is located --valid-folder VALID_FOLDER
+    Where training data is located

+  --valid-folder VALID_FOLDER
-                        Where validation data is located --model-folder MODEL_FOLDER
+    Where validation data is located

+  --model-folder MODEL_FOLDER
     Folder to save trained model
 ```

 There are some `important` arguments for the script you should consider when running it: